chef/chef-web-docs/content/roles.md

 ## Role Formats

-Role data is stored in two formats: as a Ruby file that contains domain-specific language and as JSON data.
+Role data is stored in two formats: as a Ruby file that contains domain-specific language or as JSON data.

 ### Chef Language